Nithya-15/SQL-projects/Case-Study-1 /Dannys Diner.md

 | C           | ramen        |

 ---
-**Query #6**
--- 6. Which item was purchased first by the customer after they became a member?
+**Query #6 Which item was purchased first by the customer after they became a member?**

     With table_3 as
     (With table_2 as